-Following the development of a five-year strategy for our client, (a global leader in nutrition and ingredients), we were asked to join the senior team, establish a change programme, and work with all staff to deliver the strategic outcomes whilst building and enhancing the overall capability of their team.
+Following the development of a five-year strategy for a Pathfinder client, (a global leader in nutrition and ingredients), we were asked to join the senior team, establish a change programme, and work with all staff to deliver the strategic outcomes whilst building and enhancing the overall capability of their team.

 The leadership team has committed to significant change in the business, in order to deliver the full potential of the strategy.
 There is a clear strategy in place supported by explicit strategic propositions and defined change initiatives.

 The strategy sets out changes in many aspects of the business, specifically; pricing and market strategy, credit and cash management, customer channel approach, digital channels, supply chain and manufacturing, central management and support, people change and operating model change, cost reduction and growth.